← Articles

 The disc as a cushion between bones

-These changes can be part of disc degeneration.
-Degeneration means age-related wear or change in a body tissue.
+Over time, discs can change: they may lose water, flatten, or change shape.
+These changes are part of disc degeneration, meaning age-related wear in a body tissue.
 It does not always mean disease or danger.

 You can read more about age-related disc changes here: Degenerative Disc Disease, Lumbar.